AI-Tournaments/Community/README.md

 # Community
-This repo is for concentarting community rules and information to one place.
+This repo is for concentarting all ommunity rules and information [to one place](https://ai-tournaments.github.io/Community/).